 While shopping with the Nike app, users can choose a pair of shoes, select their size, and try them on.
 Then, the app needs to scan the user’s feet, and if it still needs manual measurements, it can walk shoppers through said process.
 Finally, the app provides a recommended shoe size based on the measurements.

 Developing an AR mobile app for e-commerce is easier than you think since it is similar to developing any other mobile app solution.
-The main difference is that AR is an advanced technology that requires particular skills and experience.
+The main difference is that augmented reality is an advanced technology that requires particular skills and experience.

 - Deciding on the market and target audience